SmithWillSuffice/ohanga-pai/content/blog/11_surplus_value.md

 > another trouble with the "older Marx" was he was anti-scientific but thought he was scientific.
-He showed why LTV is false in the Grundrisse, but then in Capital tried to weasel his way out of it to be able to derive the FLP.
+He showed why LTV is false in the Grundrisse, but then in Capital tried to weasel his way out of it to be able to derive the FLP ((falling rate of profit)).
 Total failure.
 You know a logically illiterate marxist zealot by whether they still believe the LTV and FRP.
 The "younger Marx" had it all right - labour is not the sole source of surplus value, but *that does not matter* because _labour is the **only socially exploited** source of surplus value_.
 So capitalism (qua Marx) is morally and ethically plain wrong, completely regardless of what the source of surplus value in production happens to be (it's the Sun and soil, air and sea, for the most part, we get that "for free" without social exploitation, until the rentiers arrive on the scene).

 Couldn't get too much more succinct.